Kemilyf/Kemilyf/README.md

 <h1 align="center">Hi 👋 I'm Kemily Freitas</h1>

 # 💫 About Me:
 Hello, nice to meet you!
 My name is Kemily and I'm a Computer Technician with a degree from IFRO.
-I'm currently in my 4th year of studying information systems at Unisapiens.
+I'm currently in my 4th year of studying information systems.
  <div>
   <a href="https://github.com/Kemilyf">
 </div>